Graph Structure DFS/BFS Traversal

 Why is the time complexity ?

-Previously, when we discussed Binary Tree Traversal, we stated that the time complexity of a binary tree traversal function is , where is the total number of nodes.
+Previously, when discussing Binary Tree Traversal, we said that the time complexity for traversing a binary tree is , where is the total number of nodes.

-Since a graph structure is an extension of a tree structure, why is the time complexity of graph traversal , including the number of edges , instead of ?
+Since a graph is an extension of a tree, why is the time complexity for graph traversal , including the number of edges ?
+Why not just ?

-This is an excellent question.
+This is a great question.
 Take a couple of minutes to think about it.
-I've written the answer below.
+The answer is below.

-In fact, for binary trees/multi-way trees, the traversal function should also account for the number of edges.
-However, for tree structures, the number of edges and the number of nodes are approximately equal, so the time complexity remains .
+Actually, for binary trees and multi-way trees, the traversal function should also count the number of edges.
+However, in a tree structure, the number of edges and the number of nodes are approximately equal, so the time complexity remains .

-In a tree structure, edges only connect parent nodes to child nodes.
-Thus, except for the root node, you can pair each node with the edge coming from its parent node, making it evident that the number of edges and nodes are approximately equal.
+In a tree, edges only go from parent to child.
+Except for the root node, each node can be paired with the edge from its parent, making it clear that the numbers of nodes and edges are similar.

-In contrast, in a graph structure, any two nodes can be connected by an edge, so the number of edges and nodes do not have a specific relationship.
-Therefore, we state that the time complexity of graph traversal is .
+In a graph, however, any two nodes can be connected by an edge.
+The number of edges and nodes are not necessarily related, so the time complexity for graph traversal is .

-unique.
-In other words, by traversing all nodes of the tree structure once, you can inevitably find the unique path from root
+.
+In other words, after traversing all the nodes in a tree, you will always find the unique path from root

 to targetNode